Divine Grace Orphanage and Its Two Primary Schools

 We are their best chance for a brighter

 Located 3 hours northwest of Port-au-Prince, Gonaïves and Raboto are surrounded by mountains on one side and the ocean on the other.
 Major storms in the last decade have forced thousands into shelters.

 SHELTER AND EDUCATION ARE THE FIRST STEPS TOWARD LIFTING CHILDREN OUT OF POVERTY

-Divine Grace Orphanage in Gonaives provides a loving home for children who have been abandoned and have no relatives to care for them.
+Divine Grace Orphanage in Gonaives provides a loving home for children who have been abandoned.

 - 42 children call Divine Grace home

 - Three nutritious meals are served each day

 - Dorm parents stay with the children to comfort them at night

 Divine Grace Primary School in Gonaives serves more than 140 children.

 - The orphans are joined by students from the surrounding community to get a quality education